 Where Z1-5 and Z1-8 are the impedances between the respective pins.
 Note that Z1-5 internal resistance is 15K and Z1-8 is 1.35K.

-The volume control is just a voltage divider with a R3 rheostat in the last stage of the circuit.
+Volume: The volume control is just a voltage divider with an R3 rheostat in the last stage of the circuit.

 Unlike the Smokey Amp, the Little Gem does include some tricks to avoid noise and instability: